vaultage-pm/vaultage/TECHNICAL_DOC.md

 Remote Password Salt (public, stored)
 Local  Password Salt (public, stored)
-Username (public, stored in memory)             Username (public, stored) Remote Password (secret, stored in memory)      Remote Key (secret, stored) Local  Password (secret, stored in memory)
+Username (public, stored in memory)             Username (public, stored) Remote Key (secret, stored in memory)      Remote Key (secret, stored) Local  Key (secret, stored in memory)
 ```

 In particular, the client only stores the two salts, and the server only stores the authentication credentials.

 The master key is never stored.
-The remote and local passwords on the client side are only stored in memory.
+The remote and local keys on the client side are only stored in memory.

 The only exception is when the client uses cookies to make the authentication faster; in that case, the Username is also stored client-side in a cookie.
 No password is stored in the cookie.